Financial-Times/origami-component-converter/README.md

 you can pass `--components o-typography,o-table` to build only those components.

-sinopia doesn't fall back to the npm registry by default for scoped packages, so you might need to edit `$HOME/.config/sinopia/config.yaml` and add `proxy: npmjs` to the `'@*/*':` section.

 you'll probably need to [generate a github read token](https://github.com/settings/tokens) and add it to your environment as `ON_GITHUB_TOKEN`, because we are hitting the github api as many times as there are components to convert. it adds a fetch cache to your working directory, but that only helps the second time.

 ## todo